Dino-Kupinic/ai-backend/README.md

 > [!CAUTION]
 > AI Backend is still in Development.
 You will find bugs and broken/unfinished features.

+## 🌟 Overview

+ai-backend is a backend for AI-powered applications.
+It leverages FastAPI and Ollama to provide a robust API for natural language processing tasks.

-## ✨ Installation and Configuration
+## 🚀 Installation and Configuration

+###  Prerequisites

+- Python 3.12
+- pip
+- git

 ### Installation for Development